 "Crichton and Chiana get stuck in a video game where they encounter strange/twisted versions of their friends.
 They must figure how to beat the game, or they'll be stuck inside forever.
 The game shows Crichton how dangerous/distracting his feelings for Aeryn are, leading him to a dark path to deal with his feelings."

-On this day in 2002, Stargate: SG-1 aired "Shadow Play."
-This served as the seventh episode in the program's sixth season, and here's the plot summary as provided by IMDB.com:
+On this day in 2002 (in the U.S.), Stargate: SG-1 aired "Shadow Play."
+Officially, this served as the seventh episode in the program's sixth season, and here's the plot summary as provided by IMDB.com:

 "Stargate Command is approached by representatives of Jonas Quinn's home planet seeking military hardware.
 Their world is divided into three territories and there is a long history of war among them.
 Jonas' country fears that the other two territories are about to sign a non-aggression pact thus making them vulnerable to attack.
 In return for arms, they are offering an abundance of naquadria.
 SGC isn't about to get involved in what amounts to a civil war but there's another possible outcome when Jonas' one-time professor, Doctor Kieran, tells them of an underground movement ready to overthrow the government and seek out a lasting peace.
 SG-1 travels to Jonas Quinn's home planet to obtain information on the situation there but not all is as it seems."